alanaberdeen/AIDA/README.md

 ## About

-This application was built by Alan Aberdeen and Stefano Malacrino.
+This application was built by Alan Aberdeen with contributions from Stefano Malacrino and Nasullah Khalid Alham.
 It originated at the [Quantitative Biological Imaging Group](http://www.ludwig.ox.ac.uk/jens-rittscher-group-page), The University of Oxford.